 3. He quit art for a brief period of time

 Rodin had a really sensitive personality and he was struck with grief when his sister died who was just two years his senior in 1862.

 He also longed to get academic recognition for his works of art but faced considerable rejection during his early period.

 Unsuccessful in everything else, he turned back to art when a priest convinced him he needed to utilize his talent for sculpting.

 Because of his experimental ways and own style, he was criticized a lot during the initial period of his career.

-He did however refused to change his ways and as he created more and more works of art, he gradually gained recognition and was considered one of the top sculptors in the world by the year 1900.
+He did however refuse to change his ways and as he created more and more works of art, he gradually gained recognition and was considered one of the top sculptors in the world by the year 1900.

 5. Rodin had two women during his lifetime

 He eventually married his initial love, Rose Beuret just before both of them died, and is also known to have a son with her, even though he never recognized him to be his own.

 The second woman in his life was Camille Claudet, with whom he fell in love during a sculpture class as she was one of his students.